Trump is on a Nixonian collision course with the FBI

 Only Trump could separate the law-and-order party, as the Republicans have been known as for decades, from the FBI.
 He has done this as part of his larger effort to delegitimize all who have participated in various probes of Russian efforts to influence the 2016 election and other violations of criminal and civil law they might uncover.

-According to Politico, Trump decided in mid-January that he would attack his own administration's Justice Department and FBI in response to the Robert Mueller probe.
+According to Politico, Trump decided in June of last year that he would attack his own administration's Justice Department in response to the controversy over his firing of FBI director James Comey and the Robert Mueller probe.
 (The FBI provides resources for Mueller and the second-in-command at the Justice Department, Rod Rosenstein, supervises him.)
-"President Trump has started the clock on the Rosenstein firing watch," GOP strategist Evan Siegfried told Politico.
+"President Trump has started the clock on the Rosenstein firing watch," GOP strategist Evan Siegfried told Politico in June.
 "This is feeding the private discussions in the GOP about the President's state of mind."

-Days after Siegfried spoke, Republicans in the House of Representatives made clear their intentions to join the President no matter where his mind resides.
+And so far this year, Republicans in the House of Representatives have made clear their intentions to join the President no matter where his mind resides.
 Devin Nunes, chairman of the House Intelligence Committee, asked his aides to write a memo criticizing the FBI's handling of requests for a warrant related to investigating Russian election interference.
 This four-page document, based on reams of classified material, is widely believed to be a highly political and selective use of information intended to discredit the agency and, by extension, Mueller's work.

 Nunes entered this episode with a reputation tarnished by a misadventure that found him racing to the White House last March, in the dead of night, to supposedly "confirm what I already knew" about the supposed "wiretapping" of Trump's phone by the previous administration.
 This harebrained notion was disproved and Nunes suddenly stepped away from leading his committee's Russian work.
 Now he's back, with his four-page memo, which he apparently signed without actually reading the underlying material himself.

-Note: Correction: An earlier version of this column cited a Politico article and said President Trump decided in mid-January that he would attack his own administration's Justice Department and FBI.
-In fact the article was published in June, 2017.